vlcn-io/vlcn-orm/content/blog/2022-06-17-focus-areas.md

 We need to figure out:
 1. How well do Aphrodite read queries perform vs raw SQL?
    1. We'll have to enumerate all the various query types (filters, pagination, ordering, single hop, multi-hop, etc.) and gather metrics on them.
-2. Writes?
+2. Writes
    1. We'll also need to dig into perf of potimistic writes
 3. Batch operations
 4. How well does it perform in the browser vs other environments?

 This isn't incredibly high priority right now but I think having these numbers will

-1) help guide development and
+1. help guide development and
-2) be of interest to potential adopters
+2. be of interest to potential adopters

 ## Monitoring
 Running a system blind / w/o minotring is as bad as never testing the system.
 You don't _really_ know what is going on or how the system behaves under real use cases until your add monitoring.
 Monitoring in this case being counting of what operations are happening & how often.
-How big caches become, what the cache hit rate is, etc.
+How big caches become, what the cache hit rate is, runtime exceptions, etc.

-Basically we'd need to go through each component and figure out what are the important metrics to gather for that component which will tell us whether or not it is behaving as expected.
+We need to go through each component and figure out what are the important metrics to gather for that component which will tell us whether or not it is behaving as expected.

 ## Property Based Testing

-## Bug Squashing
+Property based testing is about ensuring certain properties hold rather than testing on specific examples.
+Some background here: https://increment.com/testing/in-praise-of-property-based-testing/

+Some test in the codebase are property based using [fast-check](https://github.com/dubzzz/fast-check).
+More of the query layer, query planner, specAndOpsToSQL, need property based tests to flex all possible inputs in terms of query operators and field types.

 # Area 5: Peer 2 Peer

-The dream is to get rid of the server and allow devices to update one another in a peer 2 peer fashion.
-This
+Local-first vs cloud-centric are two poles on a spectrum.
+If we go 100% local-first, there's no central server at all and devices update one another in a peer-to-peer fashion.

+The closer to that end we get the more this --

 1. Reduces cloud costs
 2. Increases user security as data can be made to never leave their local networks